Dana White Convinced Khabib Nurmagomedov Will Return To UFC: ‘I Have A Feeling That He Might Go For 30-0’

 “Come on, fight in your own weight class,” he stated on a radio interview.

-“I’m saying, if you have to cut weight, you’re a p*ssy,” he also added.
+“I’m saying, if you have to cut weight, you’re a p*ssy,” he added.

 If Khabib comes out of retirement, fans have also expressed interest in seeing him battle either Tony Ferguson or Conor McGregor.